siran/writing/documents/Outreach/Experimental Proposal - Longitudinal Delay of an Isolated Interference Fringe.md

 A bright fringe on one output corresponds to a dark fringe on the other.
 This is the basic $\cos^2+\sin^2=1$ structure of the two output branches.

+In the tested hypothesis, a dark fringe is not just a low-intensity point.
+It marks local self-cancellation of that longitudinal recovery channel.
+At the same transverse position, the complementary bright fringe is treated as the surviving recovery channel.
+That is the sense in which the proposal interprets the overlap as a local $2{:}1$ compression of the incoming two-channel budget into one available bright channel.

 ## Raw Overlap Peak